jhalverson/data_science/README.md

 ####Jonathan Halverson

-I am a seeking a data scientist position in Boston/Cambridge.
+I am seeking a data scientist position in Boston/Cambridge.
 My background is in computational physics.
 I have been transitioning to data science since summer 2015.

 This directory contains my data science projects as well as coding samples from machine learning, statistics and probability, and big data.